Developer Guide

 Implementation

-command involves the logic and model components of Tuthub, where the Model
+Similar to add command, the edit command involves the logic and model components of Tuthub, where the Model class handles the checking of uniqueness.

 The following methods in particular facilitate the editing of tutors: